 Finally, I had to go shopping for a few things, which went reasonably smoothly apart from having to buy them with my credit card.

 Back at home, I was still stuck in the “grumpy, sweary, muttering-under-the-breath” setting, and it didn’t really settle until some beer had been included in the mix.
 We walked back up into town to get some dinner.
 Kas got some money out of the only ATM in the village that would take our cards and we sauntered up the street and around the houses a bit before deciding to sit at a streetside cafe that offered a reasonable selection of things the girls might try.
-It was good, even if the menu was limited.
+It was good despite the limited menu.
 Kas had a bottle of locally brewed “Col du Tourmalet” beer.
 It had a bit of a top-fermented tang to it and she wasn’t over keen.
 To be honest, I wouldn’t ever have ordered more than one of them either.
-It was good for a photo though, given that she’d run up the Col earlier.
+It made a good photo though, given that she’d run up the Col earlier.

 And so another busy day ended with a stroll downhill back to the apartment and a fairly early night.
 We wanted a good run at the following day’s planned activity.